-Mixed Martial Arts (MMA) is one of the fastest-growing sports in the world.
+Mixed Martial Arts (MMA) is one of the fastest-growing sports in the world – for both men and women.
 An average UFC event could generate 300,000 to over 2,000,000 pay-per-view viewers globally.
 MMA combines various fighting techniques from other combat sports, which makes it uniquely gritty and intense.
-Some believe that this sport is excessively dangerous, but is it really worse than boxing or other such sports?
+Some believe that this sport is excessively dangerous, but is it really worse than boxing (a sport it is overtaking in popularity) or other such sports?
 Here are three reasons why MMA might be too dangerous, and three reasons why that may be a misconception.

 Appearances Are Deceiving

 The frequency of exposure to serious injuries is relatively low

 MMA gets a bad rep from the intensity of the fights, which often get bloody.
 However, a University of Alberta study found that it is actually safer than boxing.
 While MMA fighters are more likely to get cuts and bruises, boxers have a higher chance of suffering from head trauma, one of the most dangerous injuries.
 In fact, the blood often seen in MMA is caused by blows to the nose or facial cuts, which tend to look much worse than they are.
 Unlike other athletes that compete very regularly, MMA fighters only get into the ring between one and five times year.
 Training happens in very safe conditions, making serious injury very unlikely.
 In comparison, football players play around 17 games a season.
 With the number of collisions and tackles in each game, their risk of a serious injury is much higher than in MMA.